eraybasar/pesdk-docs/_guides/android/v3_1/features/adjustments.md

 ![{{page.title}} tool]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/{{page.title | downcase}}.jpg){: height="400px" .center-image}

 Our Adjustment tool is our swiss army knife for image optimization.
-It offers essential functions like brightness and contrast, while allowing more expert users to fine tune highlights, shadows and clarity.
+It offers essential functions like brightness and contrast while allowing more expert users to fine-tune highlights, shadows and clarity.

 The tool is implemented in the [`ColorAdjustmentTool`]({{site.baseurl}}/apidocs/{{page.platform}}/{{page.version}}/ly/img/android/sdk/tools/ColorAdjustmentTool.html) class and displayed using the [`AdjustmentToolPanel`]({{site.baseurl}}/apidocs/{{page.platform}}/{{page.version}}/ly/img/android/ui/panels/AdjustmentToolPanel.html).
 If you want to customize the appearance of this tool, take a look at the [styling]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/concepts/styling) section.